 They’re also learning how to love each other, while gaining an education and job skills for a new life.

 In the meantime, they spend as much time together as they can.
-They even work together in the Mission’s intake department, and as resident assistants.
+They even volunteer together in the Mission’s intake department, and as resident assistants.

 “This is unlike any other program out there,” says Lisa.
 “It instills in you that there is hope.”